The PMP® Exam is Changing on 2 January 2021

 Yes.
 We will update all our existing questions to meet the new exam content outline.
 We will also develop new questions.
-Our current Simulator 6.0 will remain in place until 30 June 2020 but starting around 31 March 2020 the new Simulator 6.1 will be available for purchase.
+Our current Simulator 6.0 will remain in place until 31 December 2020 but starting in June 2020 the new Simulator 6.1 will be available for purchase.

 Here is our overall schedule:

 |Perform a gap analysis between all questions in the Simulator 6.0 and the new ECO||2019-08-21|